p2/smart_rest_sample/README.md

 REST App Behavior
 =================

 When you design your SMART app you may want to ensure that it can talk to different SMART containers.
-This app shows one way on how you can handle different container:
+This app shows one way on how you can handle different containers:

 Settings
 --------

 Your app needs to know the consumer-key and -secret for the container it is enabled for.
-Let's say you create this file `settings.py`:
+For this we create the file `settings.py`:

 ```python
 ENDPOINTS = {